rapidsai/docs/install/install.md

 ERROR: No matching distribution found for cudf-cu11
 ```
 Check the suggestions below for possible resolutions:
+- The pip index has moved from the initial experimental release!
+Ensure the correct `--extra-index-url=https://pypi.nvidia.com`
-- Your Python version must be 3.8 or 3.10.
+- Your Python version must be 3.8, 3.9, or 3.10.
 - RAPIDS pip packages require a recent version of pip that [supports PEP600](https://peps.python.org/pep-0600/){: target="_blank"}.
 Some users may need to update pip: `pip install -U pip` <br/>

 <i class="fas fa-info-circle"></i> Dask / Jupyter / Tornado 6.2 dependency conflicts can occur.
 Install jupyter-client 7.3.4 if the error below occurs: <br/>